itinerantfoodie/itinerantfoodie.github.io/_drafts/nomadlife-thailand.md

 Food is quite cheap.
 I love the fact I can eat out (3 meals a day) for less than $5 a day - as long as its local food.

+## Get Around

+Scooter rental by the month is about $60 - 90 a month with a $30 - $50 deposit.
+Having a ride means you can explore outside of the town during downtime.

 ## Get Stuff done

 For me personally, I'm don't like spending too much time in the same place (gets boring).